These are 10 of the best new releases coming to Netflix UK in November

-Best new series on Netflix November: Here are 10 of the best new releases coming to Netflix UK - including Wednesday
+Series new to Netflix UK: 10 of the best new TV shows on Netflix in November - from Killer Sally to Wednesday

-Here are 10 new TV shows coming to Netflix UK in November that are certain to be popular.
+Netflix have uploaded a batch of addictive new TV series for November.
+Here are our top picks for you to stream this month.

 It wasn’t an easy start to the year for Netflix, with several reports claiming they had lost subscribers for the first time in over a decade but, as the end of the year closes in, the streamer is ending it in a much better place with tons of great content.